ansible/jewel/gateway_configuration_collection/roles/teams/README.md

 ### Json Example

-- Create 2 Teams, one with associated users, admins and parent Teams
+- Create 2 Teams, one with associated users, admins

 ```json
 {